-RESOLUTION 02 -9 -16 -72
+RESOLUTION 04-10-19-140

-WHEREAS, The Prairie Island Indian Community in the State of Minnesota (also known as the Prairie Island Mdewakanton Dakota Community) is a federally recognized Tribe organized under Section 16 of the Indian Reorganization Act of 1934, 25 U.S.C. § 476, and is governed under the terms of the Constitution and By-Laws adopted by the tribal members on May 23, 1936, and approved by the Secretary of the Interior on June 20, 1936; and
+WHEREAS, the Prairie Island Indian Community in the State of Minnesota (also known as the Prairie Island Mdewakanton Dakota Community) is a federally recognized Tribe organized under 25 U.S.C. § 476, and is governed under the terms of the Constitution and Bylaws adopted by the Tribal Members on May 23, 1936, and approved by the Secretary of the Interior on June 20, 1936; and

-WHEREAS, the said Constitution and By-Laws provide that the Community Council (sometimes referred to as the Tribal Council) shall be the governing body for the Prairie Island Indian Community (Article IV, Section 1); and
+WHEREAS, the Constitution and Bylaws provide that the Community Council (sometimes referred to as the Tribal Council) is the governing body for the Prairie Island Indian Community (Article IV, Section 1); and

-WHEREAS, the Tribal Council has the authority under the Constitution and By-Laws to promulgate ordinances, resolutions, institute regulations, and consider various legal matters that fall within the authority of a federally recognized Indian tribe; and
+WHEREAS, the Tribal Council has the authority under the Constitution and Bylaws to promulgate ordinances, resolutions, institute regulations, and consider various legal matters that fall within the authority of a federally recognized Indian tribe; and

-WHEREAS, the Tribal Council has the authority under the Constitution and By-Laws to promote the general welfare of the Community by regulating the conduct of trade and the use and disposition of property upon the Reservation; and
+WHEREAS, the Tribal Council has the authority under the Constitution and Bylaws to promote the general welfare of the Community by regulating the conduct of trade and the use and disposition of property upon the Reservation; and

-WHEREAS, the Community owns and operates a gaming enterprise know as Treasure Island pursuant to the provisions of the Indian Gaming Regulatory Act of 1988, 25 U.S.C.
-2701, et seq. (the IGRA); and
+WHEREAS, the Prairie Island Indian Community is a federally recognized Indian Tribe that owns and operates a gaming enterprise, Treasure Island Resort & Casino ("CASINO"), located at 5734 Sturgeon Lake Road, Welch, Minnesota 55089 regulated under the Indian Gaming Regulatory Act of 1988, 25 U.S.C. §2701 et seq. ("IGRA"); and